top of page

 Student Accommodation

 Student accommodation in England typically refers to housing specifically designed or adapted to meet the needs of students attending universities, colleges, or other educational institutions.
-There are several defining characteristics of student accommodation:
+At En-Plan we have extensive experience of a1ssisting clinets in thsi sector from Planning Appraisals to assess the suitability of a property for student accommodation to full House in Multiple Occupation conversions.

 What are the Planning Policies controlling student accommodation?